Experience-Monks/hihat/README.md

 # open DevTools and run the file
 hihat index.js

-# run all files in the tests/ folder
+# run all ES6 files in the tests/ folder
-hihat tests/*.js --debug
+hihat tests/*.js -d -t babelify

-#
 ```

 ## License